 Has this been tested?
 Is this empirically grounded?
 In what sense is this scientific?

-Before mySleepButton was designed, the cognitive shuffle was put to pilot tests that were conducted privately, some used the DIY approach, some used a software prototype.
+Before mySleepButton was designed, the cognitive shuffle was put to pilot tests that were conducted privately: some used the DIY approach, while others used a software prototype.
 The results were encouraging and the theoretical basis is quite strong.
 Moreover, as noted below, serial diverse imagining is not only based on theory, it is based on prior empirical results (e.g., imagery distraction).
 CogSci Apps Corp. then marketed mySleepButton.
-CogSci Apps Corp. has collected a large amount of data from consenting users (e.g., we have built in surveys), the vast majority of whom have reported mySleepButton and the cognitive shuffle have helped them fall asleep.
-Those private data were collected outside of university contexts and cannot be used for publication.
+CogSci Apps Corp. has collected a large amount of data from consenting users (via surveys built into mySleepButton), the vast majority of whom have reported mySleepButton and the cognitive shuffle have helped them fall asleep.
+That private data was collected outside of university contexts and cannot be used for publication.
 However, we strongly believe such innovations need to be tested in scientific contexts.

-Therefore, Professor Nancy Digdon of MacEwan University, CogSci Apps Corp. co-founder Dr. Beaudoin ( Simon Fraser University) and colleagues published the first experimental demonstration of the cognitive shuffle at SLEEP-2016 (A joint meeting of the American Academy of Sleep Medicine and the Sleep Research Society).
-The app-based cognitive shuffle matched an existing treatment on all standard sleep measures, and was judged by twice as many users to be most helpful, and 6 times more users to be simpler to use than the established technique.
+Therefore, Professor Nancy Digdon of MacEwan University, CogSci Apps Corp. co-founder Dr. Beaudoin (Simon Fraser University) and colleagues published the first experimental demonstration of the cognitive shuffle at SLEEP-2016, a joint meeting of the American Academy of Sleep Medicine and the Sleep Research Society.
+The app-based cognitive shuffle matched an existing treatment on all standard sleep measures, and was judged by twice as many users to be most helpful, and six times more users to be simpler to use than the established technique.

 mySleepButton is based on several findings.
-One of the findings on which mySleepButton is based is imagery distraction.
-Beaudoin and Alison Harvey, in their respective publications (not as each others’ co-authors), independently argued that it is important to improve on existing psychological sleep techniques, including imagery distraction (whose effectiveness has independently been assessed by Charles M. Morin and Alison Harvey.)
+One of those findings is imagery distraction.
+Luc Beaudoin and Alison Harvey, in their respective publications, independently argued that it is important to improve on existing psychological sleep techniques, including imagery distraction (the effectiveness of which has been independently assessed by Charles M. Morin and Alison Harvey.)
 The cognitive shuffle addresses other mechanisms that are involved in insomnia and sleep onset that traditional imagery distraction does not deal with.
-For example, traditional imagery distraction while more engaging than counting sheep, is still not optimally distracting.
+For example, traditional imagery distraction, while more engaging than counting sheep, is still not optimally distracting.
 The cognitive shuffle was designed partly to be more distracting.
 Also, traditional imagery is a coherent mental process.
 Yet a successful sleep-onset period involves drowsy cognition in which sense-making is reduced.
-So, the cognitive shuffle provokes a less coherent thought process, i.e., one that is less characteristic of daytime mentation, and more similar (in some key respects) successful sleep-onset.
+So the cognitive shuffle provokes a less coherent thought process: one that is less characteristic of daytime mentation, and more similar (in some key respects) to successful sleep-onset.
 The cognitive shuffle, which mySleepButton provokes, also exploits the finding that about 33% of the time during the sleep-onset period, imagery rich micro-dreams occur (e.g., Hori, Hayashi, Morikawa, 1994).
 It leverages many other principles and findings (for example, it addresses an aspect of emotion Beaudoin has called “perturbance”.)
-For more details, please checkout Dr. Beaudoin’s research papers.
+For more details, please check out Dr. Beaudoin’s research papers.
 There is also some information about this in his book Cognitive Productivity.

 We use an augmented “lean” approach.
 This involves typical lean methods (see, for example, Eric Ries’s book, The Lean Startup), plus scholarly research.

 We are engaged with several separate teams of university researchers in empirical research on the cognitive shuffle.
 (MacEwan University, Simon Fraser University, Université de Montréal.
 A researcher at Université de Laval and Dr. Sylwia Hyniewska at Warsaw have also joined this research programme.
 Their association with this research does not imply an endorsement of our products.)
 We encourage other labs to investigate the theory and techniques derived from the theory.
 Dr. Beaudoin has published a collection of pertinent research questions, and has many more questions to answer scientifically.
-This scientific process allows the research community to gradually improvement and personalize sleep latency treatments.
+This scientific process allows the research community to gradually improveme and personalize sleep latency treatments.

 Furthermore, mySleepButton collects data from consenting users, enabling CogSci Apps Corp. to assess its effectiveness and to improve it gradually using lean methods (cf. e.g., Eric Ries’s Lean Startup).
 This code base is also used by the SomnoTest app.
 The SomnoTest app is a scientific instrument that collects sleep data from consenting users in experiments.
 Researchers wanting to use this app should contact CogSci Apps Corp.

 Stay tuned to our blog to keep up to date on this cutting edge research and what it means for your sleep.